hatfinisher/hatfinisher.github.io/README.md

 # Jackie Ess
+This website is probably more useful to me than to you, I use it to keep track of things.

 ## Darryl
 I published my first novel, [Darryl](https://bookshop.org/books/darryl/9781944866846), with [Clash Books](https://www.clashbooks.com/) in May 2021.
 It's the story of a guy in an unusual sex lifestyle.
 You might relate to him.